isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

 - How could these trends apply to Bellabeat customers?
 - How could these trends help influence Bellabeat marketing strategy?

-## 2) Further adjustment made to make data ready for analysis
+## 2) Further data preparation for analysis

 ### 2.1.
-Filtering respondents' gender
+Filtering respondents by gender and device ownership

-To focus the analysis on the Bellabeat customer target group, which is 100% women, the dataset was filtered to include only female respondents.
+To focus the analysis on Bellabeat's target customer group (i.e. 100% women who use wearables), the dataset was filtered accordingly.
+Specifically, only female respondents (`Q19_Sex == 2`) who own smart watches or bracelets (`Q16_Device_Owned == "Smart watches/bracelets (e.g. Polar, FitBit)"`) were included in the analysis.

-Also, survey respondents had to pick only one answer regarding the smart device they own, in the following list:

-- Smart watches/bracelets (e.g. Polar, FitBit) (1)
-- Household cleaning devices (e.g. robot vacuum cleaner) (2)
-- Other household devices (e.g. security system, thermostat, smart bulbs) (3)
-- Personal hygiene devices (e.g. toothbrush) (4)
- - Personal health devices (e.g. blood pressure monitor, scale) (5)
-- Entertainment devices (e.g. smart toys such Lego Mindstorm) (6)
-- Personal assistant devices (e.g. Siri, Alexa) (7)
-- Smart TVs and videostreaming devices (e.g. Apple TV, Nvidia shield) (8)
-- Computers and smartphones (9)

-Since Bellabeat sells fitness wearable devices, I filtered the dataset further to include only women who use wearables (smart watches/bracelets), i.e. answer 1 in the above question.

-With these two filterings, I made sure the insights were directly relevant to Bellabeat's customer base.

 Sample code
 ```r